Special Interest Clubs & Competition Teams

 Fifth graders are new to the world of 4-H, especially to the 4-H public speaking competition, Project Achievement.
 The Mentorship Program provides more experienced 4-H members to mentor the fifth graders in the 4-H program and public speaking contest.
 Monthly and weekly meetings are scheduled to work together.

 4-H members develop life skills through a variety of decision making activities in a competition format.
+A few of the competitions we offer are:

 Weekly practices will be held in September and October at a location in the community.
 This judging event teaches 4-H members consumer skills including comparing prices, reading a nutrition label, understanding clothing quality, and explaining why one product is better than another.
 This contest is sponsored by the Georgia Cotton Commission, so there is also a 30 second commercial (5th - 8th grade) or 1 minute speech (9th - 12th grade) about cotton that is required.
 These practices will tentatively occur on Mondays.